ManmohanBora/UPI-Transactions/README.md

 ## 🧠 Skills Demonstrated

-- Power BI report building and storytelling
+- Power BI report building and storytelling.
 - Data transformation using Power Query Editor
 - DAX for calculated metrics and KPIs
 - Dashboard interactivity with slicers and filters